jmuelbert/homebrew-qtifw/README.md

 ==> Options

-Note that by default =qt-ifw= builds all Commandline tools are installed.
+Note that by default =qt-ifw= builds all command line tools are installed.

 Note that =--HEAD= builds are not really supported.
 They may fail to install, they may crash at run time.
 Or even worse, the may work as expected.
 So use this